 From then on, I went into their building at 6am and video conferenced our coaching session.
-Bernard lived in Paris.
+Bernard lived...in Paris.
 Once we had the speech script, we looked at the place where he absolutely HAD to have a PowerPoint.

-Inside Secret 14.
-Visual aids are visual!
+Inside Secret 14: Visual aids are visual!

 They are a tool, not a crutch.
 They support the speaker.
-When you are not talking to your visuals aids, turn them off.
-Most remove controls allow you to do this.
-Do not distract from your message with your visual aids.
+When you are not talking to them, turn the "Off B" for black, or use your remote control.